At Supportah, we understand the devastating effect sexual harassment can have on those who experience it.

 - repeated unwanted requests to go out on dates or requests for sex

 Where can sexual harassment happen?

-Workplace sexual harassment can happen in the work environment, including an office, or a factory or a work site, but it can also happen anywhere else that is work-related, including hotels, restaurants, bars, taxis, or function centres.
+Workplace sexual harassment can happen in the regular work environment, such as an office, a factory, a shop or a work site.
+But it can also happen anywhere in connection with work.

-It can also happen on social media, or via text messages.
+It can also happen on social media, or in text messages.